Frocalolo/video-wallpaper-scripts/README.md

 #### RAM consumption

-Base on my tests, mplayer only takes up less tha 300MB RAM.
+Based on my tests, mpv takes up less than 300MB RAM on a 1080p monitor and less than 600MB on 4k.
 It should not cause significant slowdowns on your system.

-#### Why not mpv?

-Mpv made my system slow down much more than mplayer, therefore i decided to use mplayer instead.
-You could try using mpv and see if it works better for you.